 Located no more than 50 yards from Cedar Falls, Hidden Falls is a nice bonus while visiting that waterfall.
 The somewhat seasonal waterfall is tucked away behind a large boulder, making it “hidden” from view.
 You can find the waterfall by venturing on the well-traveled dirt path by a marked tree stump.
 Visit after a period of rain or in the spring for a beautiful hidden waterfall.

 Deemed the highest waterfall in Hocking Hills, Big Spring Hollow Falls can be tricky to access.
-The trailhead is located on Big Pine Road and east of route 374.
-Located on the south side of the road is a pull off.
-There are is a path for the trailhead and a trail for the rappelling area!
+The trailhead is located on Big Pine Road and east of Route 374.
+A pull-off is located on the south side of the road.
+There is a path for the trailhead and a trail for the rappelling area!
 Ensure you are on the correct way.

 Once on the trail, head towards the hills, cross a small footbridge, and there will be a trail on your right.
-Keep in mind that the trail follows the base of the cliffs, with lots of up and downs.
-You will quickly pass a seasonal waterfall, which could be dried up.
+Keep in mind that the trail follows the base of the cliffs, with lots of ups and downs.
+You will quickly pass a seasonal waterfall, which may be dry.
 After about a 1/2 mile, you will reach the big falls.

-Travelers who take the drive to Cantwell Cliffs will be rewarded with incredible rock formations, massive slump rocks, and the notorious “fat woman’s squeeze,” the most narrow passage along the trail.
+Travelers who take the drive to Cantwell Cliffs will be rewarded with incredible rock formations, massive slump rocks, and the notorious “fat woman’s squeeze,” the narrowest passage along the trail.

-Cantwell Cliffs Gorge Trail is a 1-mile loop that is heavily trafficked.
+Cantwell Cliffs Gorge Trail is a heavily trafficked 1-mile loop.
 The hike does involve a fair amount of stairs.

 Check out the new Hocking Hills Children’s Museum if you have young kids!